-It also contains the own occupation definition along with a guaranteed purchase option and partial benefits.
+It also contains the true own occupation definition along with a guaranteed insurability option and partial benefits.

 The cost is about $82 per month or under $3.00 per day.

-If she wanted a 5-year benefit period, the cost is about $52 per month.
+If you wanted a 5-year benefit period, the cost is about $52 per month.

 In either case, you can see the extra protection is affordable.